Taaddde/star-wars-challenge/README.md

 # Film Challenge

-Is a powerful and scalable RESTful API built using Node.js.
+Is a powerful and scalable RESTful API built using Nest js.
 It provides endpoints for authentication using JWT and fetching detailed information about films or series.
 ## Tech Stack
 **Server:** Node (>=18.16.0), Express, Mongoose